julython/julython.org/README.rst

 Help
 ----

-This site is constaintly be tweaked and occasionally problems arise.
+This site is constantly be tweaked and occasionally problems arise.
 If you run into errors or just have general questions hit us up:

 Follow us on twitter at `@julython <https://twitter.com/#!/julython>`_.